Azure-Samples/active-directory-python-webapp-graphapi/README.md

 python app.py
 ```

-Follow the sign in process to complete the logging.
+Follow the sign-in process to complete the logging.

 ## About the code